nusCS2113-AY1920S1/PersonalAssistant-Duke/tutorials/javaFxTutorialPart4.md

         scrollPane.vvalueProperty().bind(dialogContainer.heightProperty());
     }

-    public void setDuke(controlpanel.Duke d) {
+    public void setDuke(controlpanel.FG d) {
         duke = d;
     }

     /**
-     * Creates two dialog boxes, one echoing user input and the other containing controlpanel.Duke's reply and then appends them to
+     * Creates two dialog boxes, one echoing user input and the other containing controlpanel.FG's reply and then appends them to
      * the dialog container.
 Clears the user input after processing.
      */
     @FXML